-A single discount rate of 6.65% was used to measure the total OPEB liability.
+A single discount rate of 6.65% was used to measure the total OPEB liability/(asset).
 This single discount rate was based on the expected rate of return on OPEB plan investments of 6.65% and a tax-exempt municipal bond rate based on an index of 20-year general obligation bonds with an average AA credit rating as of the measurement date to the extent benefits are effectively financed on a pay-as-you-go basis.
 The long-term municipal bond rate used to develop the single discount rate was 3.13% as of the beginning of the year and 2.45% as of the end of the year.
 The projections of cash flows used to determine this single discount rate assumed that employer contributions will be made in accordance with the prefunding and investment policies.
 Future pre-funding assumptions include a \$30 million annual contribution from the State through 2037.
-Based on those assumptions, and that the Plan is expected to be fully funded by fiscal year ended June 30, 2025, the OPEB plan's fiduciary net position was projected to be available to make all projected future benefit payments of current plan members.
-Therefore, the long-term expected rate of return on OPEB plan investments was applied to all periods of projected benefit payments to determine the total OPEB liability.
-Discount rates are subject to change between measurement dates.
-The discount rate used to measure the total OPEB liability changed to 6.65% for the June 30, 2020 valuation from 7.15% for the June 30, 2019 valuation.
+Based on those assumptions, and that the Plan is expected to be fully funded by fiscal year ended June 30, 2025, the OPEB plan's fiduciary net position was projected to be available to make all projected future benefit payments of oUPEB liability/(asset).
+Discount rate used to measure the total OPEB liability/(asset).
+The single discount rate used to measure the total OPEB liability/(asset) change between measurement dates.
+The discount rate used to measure the total OPEB liability/(asset) change do 6.65% for the June 30, 2021 valuation from 7.15% for the June 30, 2020 valuation.